threefoldfoundation/tf_app/brandings/todo-list/README.md

 ## Production build

-Run `npm run build:prod`.
+Run `npm run build:zip`.
 A `todo-list.zip` file will be generated in this folder.

 ## Other tools